docker/labs-tape/README.md

 $
 ```

-## Roadmap & FAQ
+## FAQ

 ### What configuration formats does Tape support, does it support any kind of templating?

-Presently, it supports plain JSON and YAML manifest.
-In the future, the goal is to accommodate a variety of popular
+Tape supports plain JSON and YAML manifest, which was the scope of the original experiment.
+If the project was to continue, it could accommodate a variety of popular templating options,
-templating options, e.g. CUE, Helm, and scripting languages, so that environment-specific parameters can be specified.
+e.g. CUE, Helm, and scripting languages, paving a way for a universal artifact format.
-It may also support basic runtime overrides with or without templating e.g. for namespaces and labels.
-It should also offer flexibility around templating at buildtime, runtime, or done partially buildtime/runtime.

 ### How does Tape relate to existing tools?